logarby/Day2-After-Tomorrow/README.md

 ### Project Day2-After Tomorrow

 We will use Python to poll a production vManage server for existing environmental, topological, and logical constructs of the fabric and present them to the user in an easy to consume manner.
-The goal will be to provide a straight-forward interface that allows the customer to quickly monitor the health of their SD-WAN environment, be alerted to urgent messages.
+The goal will be to provide a straight-forward interface that allows the customer to quickly monitor the health of their SD-WAN environment and be alerted to urgent messages.
+You will do this by running a python script to retrieve data from vManage, store that data into an influxDB database, and display the data in a grafana dashboard.

 -- Future functionality

-Example usage:

-`./sdwan.py attach --template TemplateID --target TargetID --hostname devnet01.cisco.com    --sysip 1.1.1.1 --loopip 2.2.2.2/24 --geip
-3.3.3.3/24 --siteid 999`

 ### Requirements